solana-foundation/developer-content/content/guides/games/game-examples.md

 - [xNFT Version](https://www.xnft.gg/app/D2i3cz9juUPLwbpi8rV2XvAnB5nEe3f8fM5YUpgVprbT)
 - [Source](https://github.com/spacemandev-git/dominari-arc)

-## Real-time pvp on chain game
+## Real-time pvp onchain game

 ### Solana Civ

-A civilization game where you can build cities, trade with other players and fight wars.
+A Civilization-style game where you can build cities, trade with other players and fight wars.
 Progress through the ages by unlocking new technologies, conquer lands and build a civilization that will stand the test of time.
-All open source and crowd build using the Solana community facilitating gib.work.
+All open source and crowd-built by the Solana community, through gib.work.

 - [Source](https://github.com/proxycapital/solana-civ)
 - [Website](https://solana-civ.com/)